 Chances are, you’ve been eating poor-quality, modified, and chemically processed olive oil so long, or you’ve never experienced the taste of a real, high-quality olive oil to begin with, that you don’t even know there’s something wrong with it.

 In an article titled Your Extra Virgin Olive Oil is Fake, we learn that a number of people were arrested for adding chlorophyll to sunflower and soybean oil and selling it as extra virgin olive oil, both in Italy and abroad.

 The blended oil is then chemically deodorized, colored, and possibly even flavored and sold as “extra-virgin” oil to a producer.
 And here’s where I learned something new- if you find that the brand of olive oil you’re buying is fake, it’s not actually the brand that’s pulling the wool over your eyes – it’s their suppliers.

-And the brand themselves may not even know what’s happening.
+And the brands themselves may not even know what’s happening.

 - Educate yourself.
 In the book Extra Virginity: The Sublime and Scandalous World of Olive Oil, you can learn all about both the history and the future of olive oil.
 If you’re not up for a full book on the topic, check out this New Yorker Magazine article from 2007 by the same author.